prebid/prebid-server-java/docs/config-app.md

 - `gdpr.eea-countries` - comma separated list of countries in European Economic Area (EEA).
 - `gdpr.default-value` - determines GDPR in scope default value (if no information in request and no geolocation data).
 - `gdpr.host-vendor-id` - the organization running a cluster of Prebid Servers.
-- `gdpr.vendorlist.http-endpoint-template` - template string for vendor list url ('%s' used as version number placeholder).
+- `gdpr.vendorlist.http-endpoint-template` - template string for vendor list url, where'%d' used as version number placeholder.
 - `gdpr.vendorlist.filesystem-cache-dir` - directory for local storage cache for vendor list.
 Should be with `WRITE` permissions for user application run from.
-- `gdpr.vendorlist.in-memory-cache-size` - the number of cached versions of vendor list.

 ## Geo location
 - `geolocation.cookie-sync-enabled` - if equals to `true` geo location service will be used in `/setuid` and `/cookie_sync` endpoints handling.